 If your child’s school is closed due to snow

 The head teacher is the person who decides whether or not a school should stay open.
-Some schools may open even if the snow is quite bad – for older students, where there may be less of a safety issue, or for classes that are due to sit exams.
+Some schools may open even if the snow is quite bad.
+It’s more likely if the school has older students, where there may be less of a safety issue, or for classes that are due to sit exams.

 - You can take unpaid time off to look after your children.
 Your employer should have a policy in place as to how much time off you’ll be able to take if your child’s school closes due to snow.
-However, some don’t have this and — even if you do — you’re unlikely to get paid for taking time off.
-Some employers will let parents work at home, if they’re geared up for this, but not all are.
+However, some employers don’t have this.
+If you take time off, you’re unlikely to be paid.
+Some employers will let parents work at home.

-SAVVY TIP: Acas says that there are no hard and fast rules about how much time you can take off.
-It is supposed to help parents (and others) deal with emergencies and unforeseen situations.
-There’s more information about taking time off to look after dependants on Acas’s website.
+SAVVY TIP: ACAS, which offers free employment rights advice, says that there are no hard and fast rules about how much time you can take off.
+The time off is supposed to help parents (and others) deal with emergencies and unforeseen situations.

 If you can’t get to work because due to bad weather

 If you can’t get to work due to snow, you’re unlikely to get paid.
-Acas has useful information on its website about winter weather travel disruption.
-It says:
+The employment organisation ACAS says:

 - There’s no automatic entitlement to pay if you can’t get to work.
 There may be agreements or informal arrangements that mean your employer will pay you, but it’s not a legal obligation.